Hardik-Pratap-Gohil/Virtual-Try-On-Closet/Week2/Readme.md

 - Face and Eye Detection

   The relevant code with comments has been uploaded to the code folder of this week.

+  You can also refer to the [opencv docmentation](https://docs.opencv.org/4.x/index.html) for reference purposes

   This week will end with an assignment in which you are supposed to make a Document Scanner using OpenCV.
 The details of the assignment are in the assignment folder